 The metadata associated with the technology specific data model objects associated the M2M devices, devices in the M2M Area Network and M2M Applications.
 This metadata includes items such as the supported data/object model.

-The IN-DMG-MA is capable of being kept up-to-date of the changes in the M2M Devices, devices in the M2M Area Network and M2M Applications or the metadata of the technology specific data model objects associated with those entities.
-In addition, the IN-DMG-MA can maintain the value associated technology specific data model objects, associated the M2M devices, devices in the M2M Network and M2M Applications.
+The Management Adapter of the Management Server Host (e.g. IN-DMG-MA) is capable of being kept up-to-date of the changes in the M2M Devices, devices in the M2M Area Network and M2M Applications or the metadata of the technology specific data model objects associated with those entities.
+In addition, the Management Adapter of the Management Server Host can maintain the value associated technology specific data model objects, associated the M2M devices, devices in the M2M Network and M2M Applications.

-6.2.4.1.3 Management Client Interaction
+6.2.4.1.1.5 Management Client Interaction

-6.2.4.1.3.1 Overview

-The DMG CSF in the MN or ASN can use the Management Client from existing management technologies (e.g. BBF TR-069 [i.2], OMA DM [i.3], LWM2M [i.4]) to implement the Device Management functions.
-The MN-DMG-MA or ASN-DMG-MA communicates with the Management Client using the la interface (e.g. DM-7, 8, 9 ClientAPI in OMA DM [i.3]) that is provided by the Management Client.
+The DMG CSF in the Management Client Host (e.g. MN or ASN) can use the Management Client from existing management technologies (e.g. BBF TR-069 [i.2], OMA DM [i.3], LWM2M [i.4]) to implement the Device Management functions.
+The Management Adapter in the Management Client Host (e.g. MN-DMG-MA, ASN-DMG-MA) communicates with the Management Client using the la interface (e.g. DM-7, 8, 9 ClientAPI in OMA DM [i.3]) that is provided by the Management Client.
 Note that the la interface is outside the scope of the present document.
-The MN-DMG-MA or ASN-DMG-MA takes the following roles:
+The Management Adapter in the Management Client Host takes the following roles:

 Interaction with the Management Client: